membraneframework/membrane_tutorials/basic_pipeline/8_Mixer.md

 end
 ```

-What we did here was similar to the logic defined in the `handle_process/4` - we have just updated the state of the track (in that case - by setting its status as `:finished`) and then we called the `handle_demand/5` callback with the `:redemand` actions.
+What we did here was similar to the logic defined in the `handle_process/4` - we have just updated the state of the track (in that case - by setting its status as `:finished`) and then we called the `handle_demand/5` callback using the `:redemand` actions.
 The `handle_demand/5` will take care of the fact that the track state has changed.
 There is nothing left to do apart from defining the `handle_demand/5` itself!
 ```Elixir
 # FILE: lib/elements/Mixer.ex